yugasun/site/content/learn/use-cases.md

 Individual cloud providers often don’t meet every business requirement on their own.
 Teams choose to utilize the strongest features from each vendor, requiring them to deploy services to multiple providers inside a single application.
 But the cloud providers themselves do not make it easy to do this.

 Our tooling abstracts away any necessary tweaking required to get functions to fit cloud vendors’ unique formats.
 This lets you easily deploy to any cloud provider you choose, thus maximizing the efficacy of your application and utilizing the best each cloud vendor has to offer.

-You can use this to deploy redundant services in multiple zones for failover cases

 ## Multi-language Applications